theam/tintin/doc/index.md

 Teaching is building.

-    - Julie Moronuki, author of Haskell Programming from first principles
+    - Julie Moronuki, co-author of Haskell Programming from first principles
 ```

 ---